lupyanlab/inherited-instructions/docs/inherited-instructions.md

 # Methods

-Participants had to learn to categorize visual stimuli on the basis of two visual dimensions.
+Participants learned to categorize visual stimuli on the basis of two visual dimensions.
 The stimuli were sinusoidal gabor patches that varied in orientation and spatial frequency.
 Participants were told to think of each gabor patch as a “gem” and that their task was to find the most valuable gems.
-Finding the most valuable gems required integrating along both the orientation and spatial frequency dimensions.
+The value of each gem was determined by its orientation and spatial frequency.

-Participants were assigned to Generation 1 or Generation 2.
-Generation 1 participants completed the task naively, without any instructions about what makes some gems more valuable.
-After 1 block of trials, these participants wrote down a description of what makes some gems more valuable so as to be helpful to the next generation.
-Generation 2 participants inherit these instructions, and read them before completing the trials.
-After 1 block of trials, Generation 2 participants write down their description of what makes some gems more valuable, and complete the second block of trials.
+Participants were assigned to the first or second generation of a two-generation transmission chain.
+Generation 1 participants completed the task naively, without receiving instructions about what makes some gems more valuable.
+After one block of trials, these participants wrote down a description of what makes some gems more valuable that would be helpful to the next generation.
+Participants assigned to the second generation inherited these instructions, and read them before completing their trials.
+After one block of trials, participants in generation 2 wrote down a description of what makes some gems more valuable, and completed a second block of trials.

 ## Procedure

-On each trial, participants are presented 6 gabor patches (“gems”) that vary in orientation and spatial frequency.
-They have to select one they think will be most valuable.
+On each trial, participants are presented 6 gabor patches (“gems”) that vary in orientation and spatial frequency, and they select one expected to be the most valuable.
 After selecting a gem, they receive feedback about its value relative to the value of the gem they selected on the previous trial.
-For example, a participant might learn that the gem they selected that was worth +3 more than their previous one.
+For example, a participant might learn that the gem they selected was worth +3 more than their previous one.
 They are also shown their new total score, a number between 0 and 100.

 # Results